galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 >    > Check [IGV documentation on Sashimi plots](http://software.broadinstitute.org/software/igv/Sashimi) to find some clues
 >    {: .comment}
 >
-> 4. **IGV** :wrench:: Look around to find other regions with interesting junctions, *e.g.* `chr4:870,000-940,000` {: .hands_on}
+{: .hands_on}

+After the mapping, we have in the generated mapping file the information about where the reads are mapped on the reference genome.
+So for each mapped read, we know where it is mapped and how good it was mapped.

+The next step in the RNA-Seq data analysis is quantification of expression level of the genomic features (gene, transcript, exons, ...) to be able then to compare several samples for the different expression analysis.
+The quantification consist into taking each known genomic feature (*e.g.* gene) of the reference genome and then counting how many reads are mapped on this genomic feature.
+So, in this step, we start with an information per mapped reads to end with an information per genomic feature.

+> ### :nut_and_bolt: Comment
+>
+> The quantification depends on the definition of the genomic features of the reference genome, and then on the annotations.
+We strongly recommend you to use an annotation corresponding to the same version of the reference genome you used for the mapping.
+{: .comment}

+To identify exons that are regulated by the Pasilla gene, we need to identify genes and exons which are differentially expressed between samples with PS gene depletion and control samples.
+In this tutorial, we will then analyze the differential gene expression, but also the differential exon usage.

 # Analysis of the differential gene expression

-To identify exons that are regulated by the Pasilla gene, we need to identify genes and exons which are differentially expressed between samples with PS gene depletion and control samples.
+We will first investigate the differential gene expression to identify which genes are impacted by the Pasilla gene depletion

 ## Count the number of reads per annotated gene

 To compare the expression of single genes between different conditions (*e.g.* with or without PS depletion), an first essential step is to quantify the number of reads per gene. [**HTSeq-count**](http://www-huber.embl.de/users/anders/HTSeq/doc/count.html) is one of the most popular tool for gene quantification.

-To quantify the number of reads mapped to a gene, an annotation of the genomic features as it is in the genes is needed.
+To quantify the number of reads mapped to a gene, an annotation of the gene position is needed.
 We already upload on Galaxy the [`Drosophila_melanogaster.BDGP5.78.gtf`](https://zenodo.org/record/61771/files/Drosophila_melanogaster.BDGP5.78.gtf) with the Ensembl gene annotation for *Drosophila melanogaster*.

-In principle, the counting of reads overlapping with genomic features is a fairly simple task, but there are some details that need to be decided. **HTSeq-count** offers 3 choices ("union", "intersection_strict" and "intersection_nonempty") to handle read mapping to multiple locations, reads overlapping introns, or reads that overlap more than one genomic feature:
+In principle, the counting of reads overlapping with genomic features is a fairly simple task.
+But there are some details that need to be decided, such how to handle multi-mapping reads. **HTSeq-count** offers 3 choices ("union", "intersection_strict" and "intersection_nonempty") to handle read mapping to multiple locations, reads overlapping introns, or reads that overlap more than one genomic feature:

 ![](../images/htseq_count.png)